Photograph: Courtesy Etienne Frossard

 Discovery Playground is one of the quieter playgrounds in the city, since it can be hard to access.
 Once you get here, your kiddos are sure to have a turn on whatever equipment they like.
 There are a lot of cool nature-inspired pieces, like a zip-line, balance beams and a treehouse!
 There’s also an obstacle course made of leaves, logs and mushrooms.
 Last but not least, there’s a water fountain feature and a nearby sandpit.
 Be prepared to use porta-potties—no permanent public bathrooms are close enough to handle a kiddie emergency.

-Find this epic kids’ playspace near the north shore of the Harlem Meer!
+Find this epic kids’ playspace near the north shore of the Harlem Meer.
 It’s Central Park’s northernmost playground (and it’s highly-attended for a reason—it has an awesome location).
-Back in 2013, the playground was totally revamped, and it now offers a circular splash pad with water spouts and an adjacent circle with cool climbing structures complete with bridges and tunnels.
-There’s also a good amount of wooden bench seating so Mom and Dad can hang out comfortably, too.
+The playground offers a circular splash pad with water spouts and an adjacent circle with cool climbing structures complete with bridges and tunnels.
 Grab poles at the nearby Meer for catch-and-release fishing if you’re feeling ambitious!
-East 110th St at Lenox Ave.

 Advertising